Environment Models#

 objects as dictionary values

-Vehicle systems, currently limited to the vehicle exterior shape, to be assigned to the
+The Vehicle systems are currently limited to the vehicle exterior shape, to be assigned to the vehicle_shape_settings

 The resulting model can be extracted from the